Minimal decomposition entropy and optimal representations of absolutely maximally entangled states: Introduction

-The minimal decomposition entropy is also useful for identifying an optimal representation of an AME state within its equivalence class.
-The decomposition entropy $\ent$ measures the localization of a quantum state in a given orthonormal basis, and is also referred to as participation entropy \cite{liuQuantumAlgorithmsInverse2025}.
-By minimizing the decomposition entropy, product bases in which the state is least delocalized can be identified, thereby providing an optimal representation of the state within its LU equivalence class.
+For a pure quantum state, the decomposition entropy is defined as the entropy of the probability distribution associated with its coefficients in a given orthonormal basis.
+When the R\'{e}nyi entropy is used, this leads to the R\'{e}nyi–Ingarden–Urbanik entropy \cite{enriquezMinimalRenyiIngarden2015}, $\ent$, defined for $q\geq 0$.
+It quantifies the state's localization in the chosen basis and is called participation entropy \cite{liuQuantumAlgorithmsInverse2025} in that context.
+Minimizing $\ent$ over all product bases yields the minimal decomposition entropy, which has been studied as a multipartite entanglement measure \cite{enriquezMinimalRenyiIngarden2015,enriquezMaximallyEntangledMultipartite2016}.
+It also identifies product bases in which the state is least delocalized, thereby providing an optimal representation within its LU equivalence class.
 Since the measure becomes increasingly sensitive to localization for larger values of $q$, lower values of $q$ are typically preferred.

-An optimal representation can provide a simpler and sparser form of the state, facilitating the investigation of key properties such as structure and symmetries.
-This is particularly useful for analyzing numerically generated states.
-In cases where no known construction methods are available, numerical algorithms are employed to generate AME states.
-A notable example is the first discovery of an $\mathrm{AME}(4,6)$ state, which was obtained numerically \cite{ratherThirtysixEntangledOfficers2022}.
-However, such numerically derived states often exhibit full support in the computational basis, making them difficult to analyze both algebraically and structurally.
-In this context, finding a sparse representation of the state is highly advantageous.
-Additionally, an optimal representation can offer insights into whether the state is LU-equivalent to a known construction or represents a novel class of AME states.
-Sparse states also help reduce computational resources, such as memory and processing time, if they are to be used in classical simulation and computation.
+An optimal representation can provide a simpler and sparser form of the AME state, facilitating the investigation of key properties.
+Such sparsity is especially valuable for numerically discovered states, which often exhibit full support in the computational basis.
+It also aids in identifying whether the state is genuinely quantum or can be derived from a classical combinatorial design.
+Moreover, sparse representations reduce memory and runtime requirements when the state is used in classical simulations or computation.

-An optimal representation is also valuable for determining whether a given AME state is \textit{genuinely quantum}.
-An AME state is considered genuinely quantum if it cannot be constructed from a classical combinatorial design \cite{zyczkowskiUnderstandingQuantumSolution2023}.
-For instance, AME states of four parties can be constructed from combinatorial designs known as orthogonal Latin squares for all local dimensions $d \geq 3$, except for $d=6$.
-The existence of orthogonal Latin squares of order 6, famously known as ``Euler's 36 officers problem," admits no classical solution \cite{tarryProbleme36Officiers1900}.
-However, quantum solutions to the problem, given by $\ame(4,6)$ states, have been found \cite{ratherThirtysixEntangledOfficers2022, ratherAbsolutelyMaximallyEntangled2023, ratherConstructionPerfectTensors2024, bruzdaTwounitaryComplexHadamard2024, grossThirtysixOfficersArtisanally2025}, and these are considered genuinely quantum.
-In this context, an optimal representation of the AME state is crucial for analyzing its structure and determining whether it is genuinely quantum.